Language

 At Villanovo, Marrakech holds a special place in our hearts, as it is very much 'where it all began for us'.
 It therefore gives us great pleasure to share with you some of the top things to see and do in this wondrous city.

-Take an excursion to the beautiful Atlas Mountains
+Take an excursion to see the beautiful Atlas Mountains

-For any tourist staying in Morocco, the red city of Marrakech is an excellent base for adventurers, as it is the ideal starting point for a number of day trips and excursions into the Atlas Mountains in a 4x4, or on a quad, motorbike, or even a camel (a great way to explore the nearby countryside.
-There are several places near Marrakech famous for the beauty of their landscape: the Ourika Valley, the villages of Aït Oussertek, as well as the plateau of Kik, for example.
+For any tourist staying in Morocco, the red city of Marrakech is an excellent base for adventurers, as it is the ideal starting point for a number of day trips and excursions into the Atlas Mountains in a 4x4, or on a quad, motorbike, or even on a camel ride (a great way to explore the nearby countryside).
+There are several places near Marrakech famous for the beauty of their scenery: the Ourika Valley, the villages of Aït Oussertek, as well as the plateau of Kik, for example.
 Those who wish to be accompanied by a guide or a chauffeur will have no difficulty in finding one.
+However, for those of you who book with Villanovo, our concierge service can assist.

 Take a tour of the spectacular Palace of Bahia

 It's difficult to venture into the famous Palais de la Bahia (or Bahia Palace) in Marrakech without feeling like you've walked into a tale from The Thousand and One Nights.
 This impressive 19th-century monument remains one of the jewels of Moroccan architecture.
 It is a heterogeneous blend of beautiful rooms sat in an area of 8 hectares where majestic rose flowers are in full bloom.
-Originally, the magnificent Palace of Bahia of 160 rooms was intended for one of the official concubines of the Grand Vizier Sidi Moussa.
-Without doubt one of the top things to see on your trip to Marrakech.
+Originally, the magnificent Bahia Palace's 160 rooms were intended for one of the official concubines of the Grand Vizier Sidi Moussa.
+Without doubt, Bahia Palace is one of the top things to see on your trip to Marrakech.

 Discover ancient wonders at the museum of Marrakech